-ADAMS LAKE STATE RESERVE
+ADAMS LAKE STATE PARK

 Located in Ohio's Bluegrass region, one of the state's most scenic and biologically interesting areas, Adams Lake State Park has much to offer the nature enthusiast.
 Remnant prairies and a quiet lake can be enjoyed in this small unique park.